 - cierran – they close

 It might seem confusing that the stem only changes in four of the six verb forms.
-To understand why this is the case, realise that in the “-amos/-áis” forms, the stem is unstressed; in both of these cases the stress goes on the second syllable.
+To understand why this is the case, focus on the -amos/-áis forms.
+The stem is unstressed: in both of these cases, the stress goes on the second syllable.